Gelato

 Gelato (/it/; lit. 'frozen') refers to a specific type of ice cream of Italian origin.
 In Italian, gelato is the common word for all types of ice cream.
 Artisanal gelato in Italy generally contains 6–9% butterfat, which is lower than other styles of frozen dessert.
-Gelato typically contains 35% air (substantially less than American-style ice cream) and more flavoring than other types of frozen desserts, giving it an intense flavor with creamy, smooth texture, density and richness that distinguishes it from other ice creams.
+Gelato typically contains 20–35% air, and more flavoring than other types of frozen desserts, giving it an intense flavor with creamy, smooth texture, density and richness that distinguishes it from other ice creams.

 Name

 In Italian, gelato means simply 'frozen' and is the generic word for any type or style of ice cream.
 In English, however, the term has come to be used to refer to a specific style of ice cream derived from the Italian artisanal tradition.

 History

-Cosimo Ruggeri and Bernardo Buontalenti were 16th-century contemporaries who are credited by some sources with the invention of gelato, while other sources claims that Sicilian cooks gradually modified the sherbet recipe over time, giving birth to the earliest form of gelato.
+Cosimo Ruggeri and Bernardo Buontalenti were 16th-century contemporaries who are credited by some sources with the invention of gelato, while other sources claim that Sicilian cooks gradually modified the sherbet recipe over time, giving birth to the earliest form of gelato.